ishanpranav/econ-11-economics-of-global-business/src/problem-set-3.md

 ## Question 1: U.S. and trade

-As aides to Senator Kirsten Gillibrand (D-NY) in the U.S. Congress, we are charged with analyzing U.S. trade deficits and their potential connection with the budget deficit of the U.S. government.

 We will use exports of goods and services ([EXPGS](https://fred.stlouisfed.org/series/EXPGS)) and imports of goods and services ([IMPGS](https://fred.stlouisfed.org/series/IMPGS)), both from the U.S.